Njuelle/how-to-dashboard/part3.md

 ![BigQuery-chart](img/bigquery3.png)

 It's just a short example of what we can do with Data-studio and BigQuery.
-But that demonstrate how we can use the Kuzzle enterprise probes system to easily dump datas to another data warehouse in an asynchrone way without interfere with a production stack.
+But that demonstrate how we can use the Kuzzle enterprise probes system to easily dump data to another data warehouse in an asynchrone way without interfere with a production stack.